ahbarnett/perifmms/README.md

 Currently just doubly-periodic Laplace in 2D.

 Simplifying assumptions for now:
-  * no self-evals just extra targs.
-  * source strengths are compatible w/ periodizing.
+  * source strengths are compatible w/ periodizing (this is not tested; answers of size 1e16 will result if it does not hold)
-  * all sources and targs lie in the unit cell.
+  * all sources and targs lie in the unit cell, or close to it.
-  * unit cell is centered on origin.
+  * unit cell is centered on origin, and its aspect ratio is not too extreme (up to of order 10 is fine).

-Be warned that the assumptions applying to input data are not yet tested.
+The answer is only defined up to an overall constant in potential (gradients ans hessians are uniquely defined).
+The interface is identical to the CMCL FMM but with extra arguments describing the unit cell and other options.

 ### Dependencies